meganlavengood/timbre-class/docs/_posts/2024-01-16-defining-timbre.md

 Write up a short description of how you created the sounds.
 Save that description as a PDF and name the file `lastname.pdf`.

-**Upload all three .mp3 files and your .pdf** to the folder titled `week 2 homework submit`, in Files on Teams.
+**Upload all three .mp3 files and your .pdf** to your homework submit folder on Teams.

 Some resources that might be helpful: